tatmanblue/ironbar/README.md

 For now, Gateway app is the web interface (web pages and restful API) to consuming Iron Bar.

 We would like to move the webapi into the bootnode if we can figure it out.

+### Credentials
+The credentials project is an injectable service used by `nodes` to provide revokable credential services to `Iron Bar`.
+It also serves as an example to the community how to extend `Iron Bar` functionality.